-Escrow holders look for the following legal documents:
+Escrow companies look for the following documents:

 - Title insurance policies